mfssangadji/Routing/README.md

 A route definition is an array, which may be created with the following keys:

 - `RouteDefinition::PATTERN`: The pattern of the URL.
-- `RouteDefinition::CONTROLLER`: The controller class and optional action, or a callable.
+- `RouteDefinition::CONTROLLER`: The controller class or a callable.
+- `RouteDefinition::ACTION`: An optional action of the controller.
 - `RouteDefinition::ID`: The identifier of the route.
 - `RouteDefinition::VIA`: If the route needs to respond to one or more HTTP methods, e.g.
 `Request::METHOD_GET` or `[ Request::METHOD_PUT, Request::METHOD_PATCH ]`.
 Defaults: `Request::METHOD_GET`.
 - `RouteDefinition::LOCATION`: To redirect the route to another location.
 - `RouteDefinition::CONSTRUCTOR`: If the route should be instantiated from a class other than [Route][].

 A route definition is considered valid when the `RouteDefinition::PATTERN` parameter is defined along one of `RouteDefinition::CONTROLLER` or `RouteDefinition::LOCATION`.
-[PatternNotDefined][] is thrown if `RouteDefinition::PATTERN` is missing, and
-[ControllerNotDefined][] is thrown if both `RouteDefinition::CONTROLLER` and `RouteDefinition::LOCATION` are missing.
+[PatternNotDefined][] is thrown if `RouteDefinition::PATTERN` is missing, and [ControllerNotDefined][] is thrown if both `RouteDefinition::CONTROLLER` and `RouteDefinition::LOCATION` are missing.

 > **Note:** You can add any parameter you want to the route definition, they are used to create the route instance, which might be useful to provide additional information to a controller.